-Quickstart: Use Azure CLI to create a virtual network
+Quickstart: Use the Azure CLI to create a virtual network

-This quickstart shows you how to create a virtual network by using Azure CLI, the Azure command-line interface.
-You then create two virtual machines (VMs) in the network, securely connect to the VMs from the internet, and communicate privately between the VMs.
+This quickstart shows you how to create a virtual network by using the Azure CLI, the Azure command-line interface.
+You then create two virtual machines (VMs) in the network, securely connect to the VMs from the internet, and start private communication between the VMs.

 A virtual network is the fundamental building block for private networks in Azure.
 Azure Virtual Network enables Azure resources like VMs to securely communicate with each other and the internet.